Jacques Majorelle: Life and career

 He drew inspiration for his paintings from his trips and from Marrakesh itself.
 His paintings include many street scenes, souks and kasbahs as well as portraits of local inhabitants.
 He opened a handicrafts workshop in Marrakech and also designed posters to promote travel to Morocco.
-His work was profoundly affected by his voyages around the Mediterranean and North Africa.
+His work was profoundly affected by his voyage to Morocco and Marrakesh.
 He introduced a more coloured vision, bathed in light where the drawing disappears and the image emerges from large spots of colour laid flat.
 It seemed as if he had discovered the sun in these countries.
 His style exhibited more freedom and spontaneity.

 In 1919, he married Andrée Longueville and the pair lived in an apartment near the Jemâa el-Fna Square (then at the palace of Pasha Ben Daoud).
 In 1923, Jacques Majorelle bought a four-acre plot, situated on the border of a palm grove in Marrakech and began planting a luxuriant garden which would become known as the Jardins Majorelle or Majorelle Garden.
-Initially, he built a house in the Mooroccan style but in 1931, he commissioned the architect, Paul Sinoir, to design a Cubist villa within the grounds.
-In 1937, he painted the villa in a special shade of the blue, which Majorelle had developed after being inspired by the blue tiles prevalent in southern Morocco.
+Initially, he built a house in the Mooroccan style, but in 1931 he commissioned the architect, Paul Sinoir, to design a Cubist villa within the grounds.
+In 1937, he painted the villa in a special shade of the blue which Majorelle had developed after being inspired by the blue tiles prevalent in southern Morocco.
 This colour was used extensively in Majorelle's house and garden, and now carries his name; Majorelle Blue.
 He gradually purchased additional land, extending his holding by almost 10 acres.
 He continued to work on the garden for almost forty years and it is said to be his finest work.

-The garden proved costly to run and in 1947, Majorelle opened the garden to the public with an admission fee designed to defray the cost of maintenance.
+The garden proved costly to run, and in 1947 Majorelle opened the garden to the public with an admission fee designed to defray the cost of maintenance.
 He sold the house and land in the 1950s, after which it fell into disrepair.
-It was rediscovered in the 1980s, by designers, Yves Saint-Laurent and Pierre Bergé who set about restoring it and saving it.
+It was rediscovered in the 1980s, by designers Yves Saint-Laurent and Pierre Bergé who set about restoring it and saving it.
 Yves Saint-Laurent and Pierre Bergé, who were keen art collectors, also began acquiring paintings by Majorelle.
 Yves Saint Laurent died in 2008 and his ashes were scattered in the gardens.

-Majorelle was sent to France for medical treatment in 1962 following a car accident, and died in Paris, later that year of complications from his injuries.
+Majorelle was sent to France for medical treatment in 1962 following a car accident, and died in Paris later that year of complications from his injuries.
 He is buried in Nancy, the place of his birth, alongside his father.